Marinate-All-Day Baked Parmesan Chicken

-- My original instructions said to bake this 30-40 minutes, but when I made it recently I just baked it until the chicken felt firm (about 25 minutes), and then browned the top of the chicken under the broiler for a very few minutes.
+- I baked it until the chicken felt firm (about 25 minutes), and then browned the top of the chicken under the broiler for a very few minutes.

-- Don’t overcook or the chicken will be too dry.
+- Don’t overcook this recipe or the chicken will be too dry.

 - 4 boneless, skinless chicken breasts